Rank Bounds in Link Floer Homology and Detection Results

 \begin{lemma} Let $K$ be a genus one fibered knot.
 For $n\geq 1$, $K_{2,2n}$ is fibered and $\chi(K_{2,2n})=-2n$. \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{genusof22ncables}] Note that, for $n>0$, $K_{2,2n+1}$ is the Murasugi sum of $K_{2,1}$ and $T(2,2n+1)$~\cite{neumann1987unfoldings, rudolph2002non} along their fiber surfaces, which are minimal genus.
 Let $g$ be a genus one fibered knot.
 It follows from a result of Gabai~\cite{gabai1986detecting} that $K_{2,2n+1}$ is fibered and that $g(K_{2,2n+1})=2+n$.
-From here, using the Skein exact triangle for knot Floer homology, we see that $\dfrac{2-\chi(K_{2,2n})}{2}=1+n$ for all $n\geq 1$ -- that is $\chi(K_{2,2n})=-2n$ -- and that ${\rank(\widehat{\HFK}(K_{2,2n})(1+n))=1}$ so that $K_{2,2n}$ is fibered, as desired. \end{proof}
+From here, using the Skein exact triangle for knot Floer homology, we see that $\dfrac{2-\chi(K_{2,2n})}{2}=1+n$ for all $n\geq 1$ -- that is $\chi(K_{2,2n})=-2n$ -- and that ${\rank(\widehat{\HFK}(K_{2,2n},1+n))=1}$ so that $K_{2,2n}$ is fibered, as desired. \end{proof}

 It follows that conditions 1, 2 and 3 of Lemma~\ref{algebraiccharachterizationofcables} hold for $(2,2n)$ cables of the trefoils, and figure eight.
-To see that condition $3$ holds notes that $(2,2n)$ cables of the three links bounds an annuli under reversing the orientation of one of the components.
+To see that condition $3$ holds note that $(2,2n)$ cables of the three links bound an annuli under reversing the orientation of one of the components.

 We can now proceed to the detection results.

 \begin{proof}[Proof of Theorem~\ref{HFL2detectsRHTcables}]